 Policy Symposium: "Children and the Law in New York"

-The remarks of twenty-eight speakers, representing this myriad of perspectives, revealed many other realities that these children face within the compartmentalized systems of child supervision and administration in New York.
+The remarks of 28 speakers, representing these myriad perspectives, revealed many other realities that these children face within the compartmentalized systems of child supervision and administration in New York.
 The symposium directly resulted in the drafting and passage of legislation A06334 for an Office of the Child Advocate for New York and led to a unified bill in the New York State Assembly and New York State Senate.